Quotients of graph operators by symmetry representations: Quantum graph quotients

 is a matrix that swaps between entries corresponding to start-points and end-points of edges.
 Note that (\ref{eq:Vertex_Scattering_Matrix}) is well defined, as it is shown in \cite{Kostrykin-1999} (see also \cite[lemma~1.4.7]{BerKuc_graphs}) that the matrix $A+\rmi kB$ is invertible.

-The matrix $S(k)$ is assured to be unitary if the operator is self-adjoint, namely, if $(A | B)$ is of full rank and $AB^*$ is self adjoint \cite[Lemma 1.4.7]{BerKuc_graphs}.
+The matrix $S(k)$ is assured to be unitary if the operator is self-adjoint, namely, if $(A|B)$ is of full rank and $AB^{*}$ is self adjoint \cite[lemma 1.4.7]{BerKuc_graphs}.
 In addition, it might happen that $S(k)$ is $k$-independent.
 This occurs, for example, when the vertex conditions are either Kirchhoff-Neumann (see Example \ref{Ex: quotient_quantum_graph}) or Dirichlet (a vertex with Dirichlet condition means that the function vanishes at that vertex).

-To understand the physical meaning of $S(k)$ we assign two opposite directions for each edge in $\Gamma$, meaning we get a directed graph with $2|\E|$ total edges.
-The entry $[S(k)]_{e,e'}$ then gives the quantum amplitude of scattering from the directed edge $e'$ to $e$.
-In particular, $[S(k)]_{e,e'} \neq 0$ only if $e'$ is directed into some vertex $v$ and $e$ is directed out of $v$. $S(k)$ therefore contains all the information about the graph's connectivity and its vertex conditions.
+To understand the physical meaning of $S(k)$ recall that its rows and columns are indexed by the set $\{1,\o 1,\ldots,|\E|,\o{|\E|}\}$.
+We view $j$ as corresponding to a wave traveling along the edge $e_{j}$ in the direction we assigned to $e_{j}$ and $\o j$ as corresponding to the wave travelling against the assigned direction.
+The entry $[S(k)]_{z,z'}$ then gives the quantum amplitude of wave scattering from the direction $z'$ to direction $z$.
+In particular, $[S(k)]_{z,z'}\neq0$ only if $z'$ is directed into some vertex $v$ and $z$ is directed out of $v$.
+The matrix $S(k)$ therefore contains all the information about the graph's connectivity and its vertex conditions.